 If you were injured in a motor vehicle accident while working, you would have a Pennsylvania Work Comp case against the Employer and a 3rd party case against the driver of the automobile if the driver’s negligence caused the injuries.
 Or, if you were working in a deli and cut off your finger because a machine malfunctioned, you would have a Pennsylvania Work Comp case against the Employer and a 3rd party case against the manufacturer of the machine that malfunctioned.

-I have come across many situations where an injured worker has a Pennsylvania Workers’ Compensation lawyer who has failed to spot a possible 3rd party case.
+We have come across many situations where an injured worker has a Pennsylvania Workers’ Compensation lawyer or a construction accident lawyer Philadelphia, PA who has failed to spot a possible 3rd party case.
 This is a costly error- possibly costing the injured worker millions of dollars in damages outside of the Pennsylvania Workers’ Compensation case.
 Now, not every workplace injury in Pennsylvania has a viable 3rd party action.
-Indeed, one must prove negligence on a 3rd party and show that the negligence was the proximate cause of the injuries.
+Indeed, the Pennsylvania construction accident lawyer must prove negligence on a 3rd party and show that the negligence was the proximate cause of the injuries.
 But the failure to alert the injured worker as to a possible 3rd party case is inexcusable.

-If you were injured at work, call me or email me for a free and prompt consult 7 days a week.
-Toll FREE (877) 560-7090 or email@example.com
+If you were injured at work, call me or email the best Philadelphia construction accident lawyer in Pennsylvania, Cardamone Law, for a free and prompt consult 7 days a week.
+You can also contact our leading workers’ compensation attorney and top rated lawyer in America, Michael Cardamone on toll FREE number: (877) 560-7090 or email@example.com.